Russia Safety Guide

 Women Travelers

-• Avoid walking alone late at night, especially in poorly lit areas or parks; use taxis from reputable companies
+• Avoid walking alone in poorly lit areas or parks at night.
+Use reputable taxi apps.

 LGBTQ+ Travelers